Tibetan Knife

 In the Kongbo area of Nyingchi, eastern Tibet, high mountains and dense forests were infested with beasts.
 Tibetan knives here are the most commonly used in hunting, and they are a sharp weapon for breaking through brambles and thorns.
 The scabbard is mostly made of wood and wrapped in animal skin.
 The decoration is mainly the coat color and toe claws attached to the animal skin.
 The handle is usually inlaid with sharkskin or black ox horns, which are easy to hold and not easy to slip off.

-Amdo is pastoral areas, and the knives here are mainly used for slaughtering and cutting meat.
+Amdo is a pastoral area, and the knives here are mainly used for slaughtering and cutting meat.
 Amdo people like jewelry accessories, so their knife handles and scabbards are usually inlaid with gold, silver, turquoise, coral, and agate, shining like exquisite artworks.

 The people in Kham are bold and unconstrained.
 They love combat knives more than their cattle and sheep.
-So they require the knives not only attractive but also deterrent.
+So they require knives not only attractive but also a deterrent.
 The scabbard is generally made of yellow, white copper or sterling silver, inlaid with jewelry and engraved with exquisite patterns and symbols.
-The knives here are also used technologies such as reliefs, hollowing, and other processes, which make the knives magnificent and imposing.
+The knives here also use technologies such as reliefs, hollowing, and other processes, which make the knives magnificent and imposing.

 The Purpose of Tibetan Knives

 Most exquisite Tibetan knives come from the hands of skilled craftsmen.
-Due to the delicate forging, delicate engraving, eye-catching colors, and Tibetan language, forming unique Tibetan crafts.
-And the Tibetan scripts and patterns on the scabbard and the handle of the knives also represent the blessings of auspiciousness, safe and blessed.
+Due to the delicate forging, exquisite engraving, eye-catching colors, and Tibetan language, forming unique Tibetan crafts.
+And the Tibetan scripts and patterns on the scabbard and the handle of the knives also represent the blessings of auspiciousness, safety and protection.
 So especially when a friend moves, marries, or has a newborn baby, sending the Tibetan knife will make the owner extremely happy.
 Tibetans will receive their first Tibetan knife when they are seven years old, and Tibetan knives are often used as a gift for newborn babies.

 In the lives of Tibetans, Tibetan knives have four purposes: production tools, life tools, self-defense weapons, and adornments.
 Initially, Tibetan knives were tools for the production, life, and defense tools on the snowy plateau during the long-term wild nomadic state.
 With the adaptation and improvement of outdoor defense and living environment, Tibetan knives have evolved into special products with aesthetic values in craftsmanship and gradually formed a custom of taking a Tibetan knife as an accessory.